JaimeCababie/OP-L/README.md

 # OP-L
-## The OP-L is a portable programmable RGB with a handle.
+## The OP-L is a portable programmable RGB lamp with a handle.
 ![image](https://user-images.githubusercontent.com/98760075/169195585-2c031e6e-ce47-465b-a5a6-c0676219cad4.png)

 It is designed for work illumination, outdoor illumination, and for video recordings.